DGTV11/LLM_Agent/README.md

 ```

 ## Troubleshooting
-If you are on Linux and playsound freezes up and doesn't play anything, run the following commands:
+If you are on Linux (non-arch) and playsound freezes up and doesn't play anything, run the following commands:
 ```sh
 sudo apt-get install libx264-dev libjpeg-dev sudo apt-get install libgstreamer1.0-dev \